kphillips001/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is an object representation of the HTML elements of a webpage.
+It is a tree-like structure representing content, structure, and style.

 2. What is an event?

+An event is a user interaction with a webpage e.g. a click, moving the mouse, scrolling the page, pressing a key on the keyboard, etc.

 3. What is an event listener?

+An event listener is when the browser is "listening" for an event to happen and when that event occurs, it will run code.

 4. Why would we convert a NodeList into an Array?

+We would convert into an array because havihng an array allows us to use array methods with a lot more functionality.

 5. What is a component?

+A component is a modular piece of reusable code representing a specific part of a web application - a combination of HTML, CSS, or JavaScript.

 ### Git Set up